Drassil/git-wiki-theme/docs/TrinityCore-to-AzerothCore-characters-migration.md

 ### 1) Install AzerothCore

-Follow the Installation instructions and install and setup AzerothCore Fresh Install (we will need this after the conversion).
+Follow the Installation instructions and install a fresh setup of AzerothCore (we will need this after the conversion).

 Instructions to setup AzerothCore can be found [here](http://www.azerothcore.org/wiki/Installation).